Adephumie/docker-install-script/README.md

 # docker-install-script

-This script helps to take care of the aautomation of docker installation on Ubuntu machines.
+This script helps to take care of the automation of docker installation on Ubuntu machines.

 ## How to use this script
 1. Clone this repo and `cd` into the `docker-install-script` directory.